AI4LIFE-GROUP/OpenXAI/README.md

 Reach us at [openxaibench@gmail.com](mailto:openxaibench@gmail.com) or open a GitHub issue.

 ## License
 OpenXAI codebase is under MIT license.
-For individual dataset usage, please refer to the dataset license found in the website.
+For individual dataset usage, please refer to the dataset license found on the website.